-- OverviewLight Needs:Full shade to partial sunWatering Needs:Once established, water occasionally; more in extreme heat or containers.Average Landscape Size:Moderate growing; reaches 10 to 15 ft. tall and wide, if left unpruned.
+- OverviewLight Needs:Full shade to partial sunWatering Needs:Once established, water occasionally; more in extreme heat or containers.Average Landscape Size:Moderate growing; reaches 10 to 15 ft. tall and wide, in natural form.

-- DetailBotanical Pronunciation:ma-HO-nee-uh MEED-ee-uhPlant type:ShrubDeciduous/evergreen:EvergreenGrowth habit:NarrowGrowth rate:ModerateAverage landscape size:Moderate growing; reaches 10 to 15 ft. tall and wide, if left unpruned.Foliage color:Dark GreenBlooms:Winter flowers, followed by ornamental berries in summer and fall.Flower color:YellowFlower attributesShowy FlowersCompanion PlantsHydrangea (Hydrangea macrophylla); Astilbe (Astilbe); Hosta (Hosta); Rhododendron (Rhododendron); Dogwood (Cornus); Winter Daphne (Daphne); Lenten Rose (Helleborus); Orange Sedge (Carex)
+- DetailBotanical Pronunciation:ma-HO-nee-uh MEED-ee-uhPlant type:ShrubDeciduous/evergreen:EvergreenGrowth habit:NarrowGrowth rate:ModerateAverage landscape size:Moderate growing; reaches 10 to 15 ft. tall and wide, in natural form.Foliage color:Dark GreenBlooms:Winter flowers, followed by ornamental berries in summer and fall.Flower color:YellowFlower attributesShowy FlowersCompanion PlantsHydrangea (Hydrangea macrophylla); Astilbe (Astilbe); Hosta (Hosta); Rhododendron (Rhododendron); Dogwood (Cornus); Winter Daphne (Daphne); Lenten Rose (Helleborus); Orange Sedge (Carex)

 - History & LoreHistory:Charity originated as a hybrid between M. japonica and M. lomariifolia at Donard Nursery in Northern Ireland.